Subscribe to the monthly roundup.

 Alfred is a basic, yet effective, Stellar command-line interface.
 It uses NLP to create an intuitive user experience.
 It's well-designed, and the developers folded in a multitude of features while maintaining a clear focus on friendliness and approachability.

-In addition to the winners and finalists, there were over 100 other submissions that deserved at least some award from SDF; the complete list of those projects is here.
+In addition to the winners and finalists, there were over 100 other submissions that deserved at least some award from SDF.
 Notifications and award amounts will be going out shortly.